apparebit/shantay/README.md

-# dsa-db
+# shantay

-Making sense of the EU's statement of reason database
+The curiously different batch processor and its first use case, the EU's statement of reason database.